thenumbernine/symmath-lua/README.md

 `Tensor.coords{ {variables={t,x,y,z}}, {symbols='ijklmn', variables={x,y,z}} }`
 Specifies that tensors will be using coordinates t,x,y,z, except for indexes ijklmn which will only use x,y,z.
-At the moment conversion between maps is very ugly/incomplete.
+At the moment conversion between multipoint Tensor indexes is very ugly/incomplete.

 `Tensor.metric(g, [gU, symbol])`
 Specifies to use metric 'g' for the default coordinate system (assuming one has been defined with Tensor.coords).